pun777chy/breakout/README.md

     public void UpdateLevel() { /* ... */ }
     public void ShowEndScreen(bool victory = false) { /* ... */ }
 }
-4. Conclusion
-The Breakout game code is structured to ensure clear separation of concerns and extensibility.
-The Singleton pattern provides global access to managers, the Command pattern encapsulates game actions, and the Decorator pattern enhances the behavior of game objects.
-The UI components respond to game state changes to keep the player informed and engaged.